databricks/databricks-jdbc/CONTRIBUTING.md

   git checkout -b new-branch-name
   ```

 - Work on your new code.
-Write tests and run the Spotless code formatting (google guide) plugin.
+Write tests and run the Spotless code formatting plugin.
+The Spotless plugin also runs
+  automatically during the build process.

   ```bash
   mvn test